qwertzlbry/bsscol/docs/index.md

 these colors can therefore be called in functions by their names.
 When the package is loaded the vector can be called with the `basic_colors` command.
-However, the basic bss colors can also be found in the bigger above showed bss\_colors table, as it includes all colors.
+However, the basic bss colors can also be found in the bigger above shown bss\_colors table, as it includes all colors.

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />